 To support the well-being and career advancement of community pharmacists, retention and employment strategies must be enacted.
-This includes establishing transparent career progression pathways, reducing bureaucracy and non-pharmaceutical tasks, medicine tackling shortages, manageable workloads, and enhancing salaries and benefits to retain talent within the profession.
+This includes establishing transparent career progression pathways, reducing bureaucracy and non-pharmaceutical tasks, tackling medicine shortages, ensuring manageable workloads, and enhancing salaries and benefits to retain talent within the profession.
 By prioritizing pharmacist wellbeing, burnout can be mitigated, retention rates are elevated, and a sustainable workforce is ensured.